AdaGold/full-stack-inspiration-board/one-time-project-setup.md

     // ...
 ```

-This will make Heroku deployment easier.
+This will make Render deployment easier.

 ## Commit and Push